This privacy notice is for our clients and other service users. You can view our privacy notice for members and contacts.

 How we store your information

-We store the record of your case in a secure case management system, called AdvicePro, which is only accessed by us.
+If we offer you advice we will store the record of your case in a secure case management system, called AdvicePro, which is only accessed by us.
 AdvicePro data is securely stored in the UK within a robust, secure operations centre compliant with Information Security Code of Practice ISO27001, and automatically backed up daily.

 How long do we keep your personal information for?